-To be able to perform at least Grade 2 standard on entry to the school, they do not have to have taken an examination.
+Grade 2 standard on entry to the school.
+Note: You do not have to have taken an examination.

 Are you a student who has been performing as a band member or have been learning an instrument or singing but would like to perform as a group?
 Would you like regular opportunities to perform to an audience and have the challenge of being recorded at the same time?
 Would you like to understand how to compose and extend your understanding of harmony and learn about the reasons why music has evolved so dramatically over the past 400 years?

-The opportunities to find out these questions are when you study GCSE Music.
+The opportunities to find out these questions within GCSE Music study.